keyvanvakili/keyvanv.github.io/_pages/about.md

 Recent Media Coverage
 ======
-**HBR: Legal Marijuana and Gay Marriage Have Been Good for U.S. Innovation** HBR's coverage of [High on creativity: The impact of social liberalization policies on innovation](https://onlinelibrary.wiley.com/doi/abs/10.1002/smj.2778) (with Laurina Zhang): [<b>Legal Marijuana and Gay Marriage Have Been Good for U.S. Innovation</b>](https://hbr.org/2018/03/research-legal-marijuana-and-gay-marriage-have-been-good-for-u-s-innovation)<br><br>
+**HBR: Legal Marijuana and Gay Marriage Have Been Good for U.S. Innovation** Here is a good summary of [High on creativity: The impact of social liberalization policies on innovation](https://onlinelibrary.wiley.com/doi/abs/10.1002/smj.2778) (with Laurina Zhang) in HBR: [<b>Legal Marijuana and Gay Marriage Have Been Good for U.S. Innovation</b>](https://hbr.org/2018/03/research-legal-marijuana-and-gay-marriage-have-been-good-for-u-s-innovation)<br><br>
 [![HBR Coverage](/images/hbr_coverage_high_on_creativity.jpg)](https://hbr.org/2018/03/research-legal-marijuana-and-gay-marriage-have-been-good-for-u-s-innovation)
 <br>
 <br>